microsoft/vscode-debugadapter-node/protocol/README.md

 ## History

 * 1.21.x:
-  * Added optional attribute `includeAll` to type `StackFrameFormat`.
+  * Adds optional attribute `includeAll` to type `StackFrameFormat`.
 With this a the `StackTraceRequest` can be parameterized to include all stack frames, including those the DA might otherwise hide.
+  * Adds capability `supportsDelayedStackTraceLoading` that indicates that a debug adapter supports the delayed loading of parts of the stack.
+This requires that both the `startFrame` and `levels` arguments and the `totalFrames` result of the `StackTraceRequest` are supported.

 * 1.20.x:
   * Extends the type of the `TerminatedEvent.body.restart` attribute from `boolean` to `any`.
 This makes it possible to loop arbitrary data from one debug session to the next.